 The numbers between the two counties reflect the difference in leadership styles.

-In comparison, San Diego County — with a population of nearly 200,000 more residents than Orange County — has performed 312,469 additional COVID-19 tests yet reports 4,003 fewer cases and 590 fewer deaths than Orange County.
+In comparison, San Diego County — with a population of nearly 200,000 more residents than Orange County — has performed 696,917 additional COVID-19 tests yet reports just 27 more cases and 263 fewer deaths than Orange County.

-Irvine’s leadership hasn’t been any better.
-The Mayor and Council have had six months to produce a credible, comprehensive plan to protect our residents and businesses, but we still don’t have a comprehensive testing, tracing, and treatment plan.
+Irvine’s leadership hasn’t been much better.
+The Mayor and Council had nine months to produce a credible, comprehensive plan to protect our residents and businesses, but we still don’t have a comprehensive testing, tracing, and treatment plan.
 Irvine is home to a world-class research university that has been working on the front lines of the COVID-19 crisis since the very beginning, yet City leaders never thought to collaborate with UCI to implement the best possible protective public health policies.

-So, what has been done here in Irvine these past six months?
-Councilman Mike Carroll has been promoting himself as the City’s leader on COVID-19.
-Carroll’s first testing program — scheduled to begin in May — had to be canceled the day before it even began because he had the City enter into a contract with a company that was unable to produce a reliable program.
+So, what has been done here in Irvine these past nine months?
+Councilman Mike Carroll promoted himself as the City’s leader on COVID-19.
+Carroll’s first testing program — back in May — had to be canceled the day before it even began because he had the City enter into a contract with a company that was unable to produce a reliable program.

 In late July, Carroll tried again, this time with a small pilot program having limited impact.
 Carroll continues to promote the program as being available for all residents and workers in Irvine, but the program is only capable of testing a few thousand people each month.
 (Irvine has nearly 300,000 residents and an additional 200,000 workers travel into Irvine every work day.)

-In the meantime, Carroll has spent $70,000 of taxpayer money on self-promotional Zoom townhalls about his “leadership” on COVID-19.
+In the meantime, Carroll spent $72,000 of taxpayer money on self-promotional Zoom townhalls about his “leadership” on COVID-19.
 (An official complaint has been filed against Carroll for misusing taxpayer funds for these mailers which appear to be promoting Carroll’s campaign for Council.)

-In the upcoming November 3rd election, voters will have the opportunity to select new leaders who will put politics and self-promotion aside, and focus on coming up with a plan to reopen our businesses and our schools safely so they can stay open.
+We can only hope that in January the newly elected Council will put politics and self-promotion aside, seek guidance from medical professionals, and focus on coming up with a plan to reopen our businesses and our schools safely so they can stay open.